Moving to Brownsville, Texas

 The city was founded in 1848 by American entrepreneur Charles Stillman after he developed a successful river-boat company nearby.
 It was named for Fort Brown, itself named after Major Jacob Brown, who fought and died while serving as a U.S. Army soldier during the Mexican–American War (1846–1848).
 As a county seat, the city and county governments are major employers.
 Other primary employers fall within the service, trade, and manufacturing industries, including a growing aerospace and space transportation sector.
 It operates international trading through the Port of Brownsville.
 The city experienced a population increase in the early 1900s, when steel production flourished.

-Brownsville has a predominantly Hispanic population, which at 93.9% is the third-highest proportion of Hispanic Americans of any city in the United States outside of Puerto Rico.
+Brownsville has a predominantly Hispanic population, which at 93.9% is the fourth-highest proportion of Hispanic Americans of any city in the United States outside of Puerto Rico.

 Gender